GhubGateway/Ghub_Pegasus_WMS_Tutorial_and_Templates/README.md

 ## Ghub Pegasus WMS Python Example

-- Demonstrates the procedure for hosting the Github tool, ghubex1, on the Ghub Science Gateway.
-- Demonstrates running a Ghub Pegasus Workflow Management System (WMS) Python script workflow on University at Buffalo (UB)'s Center For Computational Research (CCR)'s generally accessible high performance compute cluster, UB-HPC.
+- Demonstrates hosting a Github tool on the Ghub Science Gateway and running a Ghub Pegasus Workflow Management System (WMS) Python script workflow on the University at Buffalo (UB)'s Center For Computational Research (CCR)'s generally accessible high performance compute cluster, UB-HPC.
 - See https://theghub.org for more information on the Ghub Science Gateway.<br />
 - See https://www.buffalo.edu/ccr.html for more information on CCR.<br />
 - See https://pegasus.isi.edu/documentation/index.html for more information on the Pegasus WMS.<br />